This recipe for Instant Pot Jasmine Rice is a quick and easy, fool-proof method for cooking fluffy, tender white rice every time.

 Instant Pot Jasmine Rice can be used in endless ways.
 From a simple side dish to stir-fries to using in casseroles, this white rice recipe will be a staple at your house!
 Below are some of my favorite ways to use rice.

-- To Complement: Serve rice as a base for Instant Pot Teriyaki Chicken, Instant Pot Beef and Broccoli, Chicken Asparagus Stir Fry, Hunan Chicken, or Stir-Fried Chicken and Bok Choy to soak up all the delicious sauces from the dishes.
+- To Complement: Serve rice as a base for Instant Pot Teriyaki Chicken, Instant Pot Beef and Broccoli, Instant Pot Red Beans and Rice, Chicken Asparagus Stir Fry, Hunan Chicken, or Stir-Fried Chicken and Bok Choy to soak up all the delicious sauces from the dishes.

 - Use Leftovers: Use cold rice to make Homemade Fried Rice in minutes.